-The TIN for individual recipients of information returns is the SSN or ITIN.
-See the information about sole proprietors on this page.
+The TIN for individual recipients of information returns is the SSN, ITIN, or ATIN.
+See the information about sole proprietors on page 6.
 For other recipients, including corporations, partnerships, and estates, the TIN is the EIN.
 Income reportable after the death of an individual must reflect the TIN of the payee, that is, of the estate or of the surviving joint owner.
 For more information, see Personal Representative in Pub.
-559, Survivors, Executors, and Administrators.
-For LLCs, see the information on LLC above.
+559. Survivors, Executors, and Administrators.
+For LLCs, see the information on LLC beginning on page 6.

-SSNs and ITINs have nine digits separated by two hyphens (000-00-0000), and EINs have nine digits separated by only one hyphen (00-000000).
+SSNs, ITINs, and ATINs have nine digits separated by two hyphens (000-00-0000), and EINs have nine digits separated by only one hyphen (00-000000).